SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 1. In the sidebar, go to **Jobs** > **History**.
 2. Hover over and select the job you wish to investigate.

-   A drop-down menu opens, reviling information about each job task.
+   A drop-down menu opens, reviling information about each task.

+.. list-table:: Job and Task Status
+   :widths: auto
+   :header-rows: 1

+   * - Option
+     - Description
+   * -
+     -
+   * -
+     -

 Deleting Jobs
 =============